 I respect the Indian upbringing and our parents sacrifices for their children to have good future — like Grandpa.
 This is a life story of person who was part of the same generation as Gandhiji.
 I have to say, though this video might show them to be poor in comparison to what Indians are making today working for call center companies, I never felt poor when I was next to grandpa, not for a second.
 Growing up with them, he gave me everything and what I also remember most about him and regard him highly for is his work ethic, he did a lot of walking in his time, and what he always carried with him was invaluable.

 I have very fond memories of them while growing up my first few years in India.
 Things my grandpa did to make us feel comfortable during our visits to India — hardly mattered.
 Actually the house has not been occupied in the last 12 years.
 The two places I really remember are the veranda and the dabha (roof top) were we slept under the night sky when the family reunited.
 That is something you treasure.
 They know my heart and soul.
 Even though I know they did not understand nor have the capacity to understand my life and life style in later years.
 One thing I miss about my grandpa is holding his hand and that was the last thing I kissed while he was a sleeping before I left India.
 The Irony behind that was he passed away by the time we landed in SFO.
 All my wealth was in holding his hand wherever we went.
 I was fearless next to a man everyone feared.
-Grandma is still there, when I think life is not been fair, I immediately think of her and my soul is assured and comforted.
-I am no less and no more, we must all face the life challenges, triumphs, shed tears.
+Grandma is still there, when I think life is not been fair, I immediately think of my life with them and my soul is assured and comforted.
+I am no less and no more, we must all face the life challenges, triumphs, and sadness.
 Ultimately, what we are here for and bodies are here for is to undergo karma.
 Our destination is with God.
-Also, what I regard in my grandparents highly — their devotion to God, Narayana.
+Also, what I regard in my grandparents highly for is their devotion to God, Narayana.

 More recently, and no one has to Identify with my unique and extra ordinary experiences.
 More recently, after grandpa’s passing away and as strange as this sounds, I think my grandpa soul is saddened by how life has treated me so he pretty much wants me to be crazy.
 What do I mean by that?
 My blog really only had meaning after he passed away.
 He is in a way taught me nothing matters and wanted the world to see who I am.
 How much do I keep my life private and how much do I really share with the world?
 Does the world get to hear my real voice?
 In what circumstances?
 Will the world ever see me for who I am.
 Some might think it crazy, and some might believe it or others might make that transfer into a relationship.
 This journey and blog has really made me question and realize who are really dear to me and who knows me.